dmattek/ARCOS/README.md

 `collid.frame` column stores an identifier of collective event that is unique only within a frame.

-For visualisation, we can add convex hulls around collective events.
+For better visualisation, we add convex hulls around collective events using the `chull` function from the `grDevices` package.

 ``` r
 # Create convex hulls around collective events for visualisation